What is a Business Agreement?

 1. Identify Each Party

 Make sure that you make agreements with the right person.
 The business contract should identify all the concerned parties within the agreement so it's clear who is responsible for performing what obligations.
 As the future business partners legally bind the contract, their names should be written out correctly along with their roles towards the partnership agreement.

 Your small business agreement should state in detail all the specified terms, conditions, rights, and obligations of each party involved.
 Other details include stock options, ownership rights, and other related matters that the shareholders have agreed upon.
 The two parties must reach an agreement as to how the business operations will be run during the course of the business agreement contract.
 The payment obligations, who pays whom, should also be specified.

 3. Include a Termination Clause

 The contract isn't all about the binding agreement, as it must also include a clause for the circumstances that might terminate the contract.
 Small business businessmen should protect themselves from non-compliant business partners.
-The termination clause gives protection to both parties, should either one of them breach the legal agreement.
+The termination clause gives protection to both parties when either one of them breaches the legal agreement.
 Write in the legal ways on how to resolve agreement disputes.
 If ever there will be changes and revisions in the overall business contract, submit in an amendment document explaining such development.

 4. Seek Legal Advice

-Before signing the agreement, you must seek legal advice from a knowledgeable and qualified business attorney.
+Before signing this legal agreement, you must seek legal advice from a knowledgeable and qualified business attorney.
 The attorney shall point out some weak points within the agreed format and content.
 Through this professional's advice, you can review if your small business agreement is compliant with your local laws.